svc333/overview/glossary/glossary.md

 {: #x2018813}

 Information acquired during authentication that describes a user, group associations, or other security-related identity attributes, and that is used to perform services such as authorization, auditing, or delegation.
 For example, a user ID and password are credentials that allow access to network and system resources.

+### credit pool
+{: #x9796950}

+Within an enterprise billing unit, a consolidation of credit from all sources, including subscriptions and promotions, that is shared among accounts.
+See also [billing unit](/docs/overview?topic=overview-glossary#x9308099).

 ### CSR
 {: #x2140147}